ArdanaLabs/ardana-dollar/endpoint-spec.md

 examples `{ amount = 1000000000, currency = danaAssetClass, costCenter = "SurplusAuctionFloat" }`
 examples `{ amount = 1000000000, currency = Ada, costCenter = "ProtocolReserve" }`

+these cost centers will function as a key-value pair, which allow us to track available funds by cost center and must be extensible by design.

 no negative inputs permitted

 #### SpendFromCostCenter